matX01/SaPousse/README.md

 # SaPousse
+  WARNING : SaPousse is actualy in an early beta version and cannot be used on a model airplane.

-SaPousse is an airplane flight controller software built from scratch with a complete Auto pilot software
+  SaPousse is an airplane flight controller software built from scratch